-Mr. Wayne Johnson, New Mexico State Auditor Honorable Mayor and Town Council Town of Springer Springer, New Mexico
+Mr. Brian S.Colón, New Mexico State Auditor Honorable Mayor and Town Council Town of Springer Springer, New Mexico

-We have audited, in accordance with the auditing standards generally accepted in the United State of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States the financial statements of the governmental activities, the business type activities, each major fund, the aggregate remaining fund information, the budgetary comparison of the General fund of the Town of Springer (Town), as of and for the year ended June 30 2018, and related notes to the financial statements, which collectively comprise the Town's basic financial statements, and the combining and individual funds financial of the Town's, presented as supplemental information, and have issued our report thereon dated December 14, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States the financial statements of the governmental activities, the business type activities, each major fund, the aggregate remaining fund information, the budgetary comparison of the general fund and major special revenue fund of the Town of Springer (Town), as of and for the year ended June 30 2018, and related notes to the financial statements, which collectively comprise the Town's basic financial statements, and the combining and individual funds financial of the Town's, presented as supplemental information, and have issued our report thereon dated December 09, 2019.